Top Ten Obstacles to Selling a Home

-That being said, I have to admit that not only have I sold properties with dead bugs lying around, I have bought them myself.
+That being said, I have to admit that not only have I sold properties with dead bugs lying around, but I have also bought them myself.
 Often people will exterminate a home after moving furniture out and then put in new light carpet and put it on the market vacant.
 After exterminating a home, dead bugs can appear for weeks afterward, and with no one living in the house, you find the dead spiders lying on the brand new light carpet.
 “I said light, bright and airy NOT light, bright and buggy!”

 NUMBER NINE: SKEEVY CREEPIES!

 You know, those things that make you just a tad nauseous.
 Like when you open the shower curtain and there’s black gunk in the corners of the tub and along the caulk line, or in the grout spaces.
 Or that thick, heavy layer of soap scum on the shower door.

 NUMBER EIGHT: MAJOR FLOOR SQUEAKS!

-I once had a buyer who loved to stand on these and rock back and forth like he was playing an accordian.
-If I was in another part of the house talking with his wife, he would rock back and forth until it annoyed us so much we had to acknowledge where the noise was coming from.
+I once had a buyer who loved to stand on these and rock back and forth like he was playing the accordion.
+If I were in another part of the house talking with his wife, he would rock back and forth until it annoyed us so much we had to acknowledge where the noise was coming from.
 These are usually fixable.
 If it is squeaking under a rug, there are screws to put in right through the rug to resecure the subfloor to the joist.
 The screw has a “break off” head that is removed once the base of it is screwed in.

 NUMBER SEVEN: THE NEIGHBOR!